Conor Hourihane: International career

 On 28 March 2017, Hourihane made his senior international debut, starting in a 1–0 friendly defeat against Iceland at the Aviva Stadium.
 Hourihane won his second cap in a friendly against Mexico on 2 June 2017.
 On 26 March 2019, Hourihane scored his first senior international goal in a 1–0 win over Georgia at the Aviva Stadium.

 The Republic of Ireland's first home match in Euro 2020 qualifying received additional coverage due to a protest against the former CEO of the Football Association of Ireland (FAI), John Delaney.
 A portion of the Republic of Ireland supporters threw tennis balls on the pitch during the 33rd minute to express their discontent at Delaney remaining part of the FAI hierarchy.

 Coaching career

 In 2020, Hourihane started working towards his coaching qualifications.
 In June 2023, he announced that he would be joining the Aston Villa Academy in September as a coach for the Under-16s team, alongside playing for Derby.

+Barnsley

 In June 2024, it was announced on his return to Barnsley that he would combine his playing role with that of first team coach, linking up with head coach Darrell Clarke and existing first team coach Martin Devaney.
 On 12 March 2025, following the sacking of Clarke, Hourihane was appointed interim head coach until the end of the season.
 On 18 April, he was appointed on a permanent two-year deal.

+Hourihane was named EFL League One Manager of the Month for November 2025 after seven points from three unbeaten matches.

+On 18 April 2026, the club announced that Hourihane would mutually part ways with the club following the conclusion of the 2025–26 season.

+Leicester City

+On 30 June 2026, Hourihane joined League One club Leicester City as assistant to new manager Russell Martin.

 Personal life

 Hourihane is the second cousin of Republic of Ireland goalkeeper Marie Hourihan.
-Hourihane has two daughters, Ora and Ada.